 Sunday June 14, 2009, Day 10

 For the second night now, I was woken up at 4 AM by the howling wind.
 However, Thetis was fine: anchor holding and no waves in this snug cove.
-But, the Navtex is now issuing gale warnings forecasting force 8 N winds for the SE Aegean.
+But, the Navtex was now issuing gale warnings forecasting force 8 N winds for the SE Aegean.
 Well, we will be spending at least today here.

 It was rather windy all day.
 Despite the wind we put up the tent.
 The wireless Cosmote connection is spotty but I discovered that if I use a USB extension cable and then place the dongle higher up on the boom the reception is good.